vickymishra310/Noraml-website/README.md

-# Creating a Noraml-website using the html and css.
+# Creating a Normal-website using the html and css.

 ## Screenshort
 Hare we can see the webpage pictures..